dannovikov/cmpr/README.md

 Cmpr is best for programmers who are comfortable working in vim or another terminal-based editor, as this is how the workflow is organized.

-You'll be switching to a new way of programming, so it's easier to adopt on new projects, rather than working on an existing codebase.
+It's a new way of programming, so it's easier to adopt on new projects.
+Adapting an existing codebase is harder, just like integrating Rust with a C++ codebase is harder than using Rust for a new project.

+You can use another IDE or editor alongside cmpr if you like, but it works better if you adopt it as your primary interface.
+You use cmpr to navigate and search and manage your blocks, edit them in an editor, and get the LLM to rewrite the code parts of each block.
+The tool also manages revisions, saving a copy every time either you or the LLM edits the codebase.

 ## Cmpr vs Others